disblu/guidelines/git/README.md

 ### 3.4.3 Ignoring files

 Sometimes there are files you don't want to track (for example: binary files,  secret files, etc. ).
-You need to create a `.gitignore` file to tell git what files you want to ignore.
+You need to create a `.gitignore` file to tell Git what files you want to ignore.

 You can specify entire directories in .gitignore or use the * wildcard to ignore files with a particular extension.
 For example: